 Darwin: if you like tropical climate and want to be close to South East Asia, this is your city.
 Rishi Khandelwal believes that it can be an attractive destination for hospitality students due to the tourism sector.

-Canberra : Australia’s less known bush capital, Canberra’s increasing popularity and awareness has made it a popular destination for international students.
-It is an extremely student friendly city with low crime rates and unemployment.
+Canberra: Australia’s less known bush capital, Canberra’s increasing popularity and awareness have made it a popular destination for international students.
+It is an extremely student-friendly city with low crime rates and unemployment.

-According to Rishi Khandelwal, another major incentive now in going regional is access of an additional 1 year of Temporary residence, which for many courses will now allow students upto 3 years stay back in Australia to live, study and gain work experience while building their profile and points for the Regional PR pathway.
+According to Rishi Khandelwal, another major incentive now in going regional is the access of an additional 1 year of Temporary residence, which for many courses will now allow students up to 3 years stay back in Australia to live, study and gain work experience while building their profile and points for the Regional PR pathway.

 While all the above advantages are well documented and are already known to many people, something to highlight is how the regional cities have fared through the COVID pandemic period.
 All regional cities mentioned in this article have done quite well in terms of Corona crises compared to the major Australian cities and Australia as a whole has done quite well compared to the other western countries.
 There have been lower levels of infection rates and mortality rates in the regional cities and they have not suffered a lockdown situation for long.
 This is quite understandable given the low level of population density and appropriate social distancing which is possible in Tier 2 cities as compared to major Australian cities.
 In fact ACT and Northern Territory have recorded the lowest number of cases and are well placed for recovery coming in the future months.

 Read More Article About Rishi Khandelwal - https://rishikhandelwal.medium.com/